LowGFour/cs50/wiki/entries/Dog.md

 #Dog

 ##Old

 Smelly, sits on couch all day, slobbers.
+Tries to sit on my chair if I am not in the room.